Olympic champ Sun Yang faces public hearing in doping case

 WHO IS SUN YANG?

-His medal record ranks with swimming's greats and his fame at home is as big as Yao Ming's, the former Houston Rockets center.
+His medal record ranks with swimming's greats and his fame at home is as big as Yao Ming's, the former NBA center.

 The 2-meter tall (6-foot-7) Sun is the first Chinese man to win Olympic gold in swimming, in 400 meters freestyle at the 2012 London Games.
 He added the 1,500 title in London, and the 200 at the 2016 Rio de Janeiro Olympics.